wbyoung/azul/docs/source/index.md

 # Simple API

-Azul.js exposes a very API that borrows ideas from the top ORMs available in other languages.
+Azul.js exposes a simple API that follows patterns found in popular tools available in other languages.
 You'll feel right at home when working with Azul.js.

 ```js
 var Article = db.model('article', {